HaitaiNg/Education/GoRuck/README.md

 6. Optional: Add medical tape and bungie cable.

 #### Substitutions and Tips
+- EMT conduit is one of the lightest forms of steel conduit and is used to protect and route electrical wiring in houses and commercial buildings.
+You can substitute the EMT conduit with PVC or copper pipes.
 - I designed this flag such that the length can be easily extended or reduced.
-To add length, attach EMT conduit pipes using a Philips screwdriver.
+To add length, attach EMT additional conduit pipes.
-- I add an Electric Metallic set screw to the bottom of the EMT conduit pipe, and wrap it with medical tape, so when I bump into shit I have a lower probability of scratching or denting it.
+- I add an Electric Metallic set screw to the bottom of the EMT conduit pipe, and wrap it with medical tape, so when I bump into shit I have a lower probability of scratching or denting whatever hits this pole.
 - The Stainless Steel Spring Lake can be replaced by any standard carabiner that can fit thru the holes of the flag.
-Most flags have the two holes on the left side of the flag, thus making it easy to swap out Flags if needed.
+Most flags have the two holes on the left side of the flag, thus making it easy to swap out flags if needed.
-- If you are unable to find a drill & drill bit to pierce the EMT conduit pipe, you can try purchasing bungie cable and wrap the flag around the EMT conduit pipe.
-When I originally built this I had less than 24 hours to find a drill.
+- If you are unable to find a drill & drill bit to pierce the EMT conduit pipe, you can try using bungie cable and wrap the flag around the EMT conduit pipe.
+When I originally built this I had less than 36 hours to find a drill.
 This was my back up plan if I was unable to find a drill and commit to my original design.
 - For those living in lower Manhattan, I visited and or contacted multiple hardware, lumber, plumbing, and Electrical stores in search of someone who would do a quick  drill job.
-If you do not have a drill you have two options: rent a drill from Home Depot, or find a handyman that will do this service for a small service fee.
+If you do not have a drill you have two options: rent a drill from Home Depot, or find a serviceman.

 <img src="Photos/flagWTC.jpg" width=“376” height="869">